emangano2816/employee_directory_react/README.md

 ## Summary of Application Functionality
 The Employee Directory application was built using React.

 The application provides a list of employees (sourced from the Random User API).
-Employee information, including a profile picture, last and first name, email address, gender, phone, and zipcode is displayed in a table on the page.
-The user is able to sort the data by last name, email, or zipcode and is able to filter the data by gender.
+Employee information, including a profile picture, last and first name, email address, gender, and phone is displayed in a table on the page.
+The user is able to sort the data by last name and email and is able to filter the data by gender.

 ## Application Demo